JAX Bioinformatics Training Program

 Participants bring a laptop and must be physically present in order to participate.
 To ensure a high-quality experience for all participants and instructors, remote attendance is not generally accommodated.

-To find upcoming events, visit Data Science at JAX.
+To learn more about data science, visit Data Science at JAX.

 Visit The Carpentries to learn more about this organization and their open source lesson materials.
 To browse our intermediate and advanced offerings, see the selections below.
 All curricula are open source and are great for self-study.